There was no news of Doug’s fate, but the boys now had nine days leave.

 They must have received the news with a deep sense of satisfaction, knowing that they had “done their bit”, and great relief at having made it out the other end, even if only by the skin of their teeth.

 Johnny and Jack had been treated for their injuries and Jim was in the safe care of the burns people at Ely Hospital.
 There was only one lingering concern – what had happened to Doug?

-Unharmed in the fire, his collapse over the main spar and subsequent “fall” through the gun emplacement hole, Doug had parachuted safely into eastern Germany, just to the west of Merseburg:
+Unharmed in the fire, his collapse over the main spar and subsequent “fall” through the gun emplacement hole, Doug had parachuted safely into eastern Germany, about 35 miles north west of Merseburg: